 Non-PPO facilities and providers do not have special agreements with the Plan.
-When you use a non-PPO provider to perform the service or provide the supply, covered expenses would be considered at the Plan allowance and payable at the Plan's out-of-network (non-PPO) benefits.
-Payment is made directly to the member and you will be responsible for amounts over the Plan allowance.
+When you use a non-PPO provider to perform the service or provide the supply, covered expenses will be considered at the 75th percentile factor of claims data and fee information gathered for specific geographic areas by Medical Data Research (MDR) and payable at the Plan's out-of-network (non-PPO) benefits.
+You are responsible for amounts over the Plan's allowance.